-Step into a region where Christians are often disdained for their faith but where churches across the Navajo Reservation are striving to honor God in the midst of poverty, addiction, and other challenges.
-Your team will have a truly unique, cross-cultural experience as you spend time on “The Rez” and listen to stories from The Navajo who continue to live on the land of their ancestors, proudly maintaining their native language and traditions.
+Step into the Navajo Nation in Arizona, where local Diné (Navajo) Pastors and their church community are striving to honor God and sacrificially serve their communities with hearts of love and generosity.
+Your team will have a truly unique, cross-cultural experience as you spend time in the Navajo Nation listening to stories and learning important history from the Navajo (Diné) people who continue to live on the land of their ancestors, proudly maintaining their native language and traditions.

-Serve families in remote desert communities through Kids Club, home repair projects, or church outreach programs.
-As your team enjoys the beautiful desert landscape, you’ll work hard but also have time to slow down, sit around the fire, and build relationships on this Native American mission trip.
-Will you boldly go to little-known corners of the desert to share the love of Jesus?
+On a Native American mission trip to the Navajo Nation, you'll serve families in remote desert communities through home repair projects, Kids Club, or church outreach programs.
+As your team takes in the breathtaking desert landscape, you’ll work hard but also be encouraged to slow down, sit around a campfire, and build meaningful relationships across cultural boundaries.

 The Navajo people (also known as Diné) occupy the largest Native American reservation in the United States.
 The land area is approximately the size of West Virginia, and nearly 300,000 Navajo are living throughout the United States and of these 58% live within the boundaries of the reservation.
 The Navajo retain a unique identity and language and comprise one of the most distinct subcultures within the United States.